GaloisInc/ivory/ivory-tutorial/tutorial.md

 In Ivory, we have two options for doing this: we could just make another procedure and call it, or we could write a macro for the behavior, and inline it into the call site.
-Let's look at how each solution looks:
+Let's have a look at each approach:

 ```haskell
 add_var :: Def ('[Uint16, Ref s ('Stored Uint16), Ref s' ('Stored Uint16)] ':-> ())